 Montessori education has been around for more than a century, but many parents and students continue to see Montessori as a mystifying approach to education.
 Montessori was restricted to private schools for many decades, but recently, the approach has been introduced into some public schools as well – often through charter schools specifically established to allow for Montessori teaching.
 As the process becomes more widespread in public school venues across the country, a study will be launched to examine the impact of Montessori on public school students.
 Is Montessori the wave of the future for public schools?

 What is Montessori?

 Montessori education was first started by Dr. Maria Montessori in 1907, according to the Montessori website.
 Dr. Montessori discovered through her work with children that young students tend to learn best when they are allowed to teach themselves.
 Based on that observation, Dr. Montessori designed what she called a “prepared environment” that gave children the chance to choose from many different developmentally appropriate activities.
 These activities gave children the opportunity to learn at their own pace, using real-life experiences that utilized all five of the human senses.

 Dr. Montessori’s first “children’s house” in Rome paved the way for an entire movement in the world of education that has gradually made its way across the globe.
 Today, Montessori education is found throughout the United States as well in private schools, and more recently, public schools.
 Even homeschooling parents have found ways to incorporate Montessori principles into their own methods of instruction.

 The Structure of Montessori

 A day in Montessori education consists of three-hour work periods, where students are allowed to move from station to station throughout the room at their own pace.
 Work centers are established, which teach the children all the basic academic subjects through hands-on learning experiences.
 The only curriculum requirements are those set by federal and state standards – beyond that, students are encouraged to guide their own learning process.
-Contracts are established with the teachers to guide their requirements, balance their work and hold them accountable for time management and education.
+Contracts are established with the teachers to guide their requirements, balance their work, and hold them accountable for time management and education.

-Instead of being grouped by grade, students are placed into the following age groups: 0-3, 3-6, 6-9, 9-12, 12-15 and 15-18.
+Instead of being grouped by grade, students are placed into the following age groups: 0-3, 3-6, 6-9, 9-12, 12-15, and 15-18.
 Classes typically consist of 30-35 students with one teacher and one teacher’s assistant.
-There are no grades or other types of formal assessments performed by the instructors; instead, students are evaluated based on their accomplishment and behavior.
+There are no grades or other types of formal assessments performed by the instructors; instead, students are evaluated based on their accomplishments and behavior.
 Teachers keep careful records of student performance and observations to assess whether students are learning what they need.

 Montessori in Public School Classrooms

-For the first few decades after Dr. Montessori established her new teaching methodology, it remained a choice reserved for affluent students who could afford private schooling, although ironically, Dr. Montessori's first Children's House was created specifically for poverty-striken and working-class children.
+For the first few decades after Dr. Montessori established her new teaching methodology, it remained a choice reserved for affluent students who could afford private schooling, although ironically, Dr. Montessori's first Children's House was created specifically for poverty-stricken and working-class children.
 According to the Community Playthings website, the first public school to embrace Montessori education was Sand Elementary School in Cincinnati, Ohio in 1975.
 Since that time, Montessori has slowly made its way into other public classrooms, in cities like Denver, Milwaukee, San Francisco, Dallas, Houston, and Seattle.

 Hartford, Connecticut opened its first public Montessori school in 1999, the CREC Montessori Magnet School.
 Capitol Regional Educational Council (CREC) took over the struggling school in hopes of turning it around with a whole new teaching approach.
 The result has been a thriving Montessori school that now boasts 340 students between the ages of 3 and 12.
 The director of the school, Denise Gallucci, said this about the school at the Community Playthings website:

-“Maria Montessori’s spirit is alive within the children, faculty, staff and school community at the CREC Montessori Magnet School.
+“Maria Montessori’s spirit is alive within the children, faculty, staff, and school community at the CREC Montessori Magnet School.
 The school community embraces the philosophy of educating the whole child, recognizing and celebrating each child’s unique talents and abilities.
-Public Montessori schools afford all interested families with access to this innovative approach to education.
+Public Montessori schools afford all interested families access to this innovative approach to education.
 The Capitol Region Education Council is honored to offer this school as a learning laboratory for educators all over the world and as an educational opportunity to families within the Greater Hartford region.”

 The success of the first Hartford Montessori school prompted the opening of the Montessori Magnet School at Annie Fisher in 2008.
-The school opened a second program in 2010 and plans to expand their offerings to middle and high school students within the next three to five years.
+The school opened a second program in 2010 and plans to expand its offerings to middle and high school students within the next three to five years.
 The Superintendent of Hartford Public Schools, Dr. Stephen Adamowski plans to develop a continuum of Montessori schools throughout the district.

 How Well Does Montessori Work?